Shravanrawad/Journal-app/README.md

 # 📓Journal App Memly

 This is a personal journal app built using Next.js 15 and Prisma with a PostgreSQL database.
 The app allows users to create, manage, and analyze journal entries, providing insights based on their mood and thoughts.
-Users can securely authenticate via Clerk and interact with the app using a beautifully designed UI powered by Tailwind CSS and ShadCN.
-The app also integrates Arject for bot protection.

 Demo: https://journal-app-pi-one.vercel.app/